Oluwaroritimi/JS2022/README.md

 # JS2022
-Codes on my journey to learn Javacript in 2022
+Codes on my journey to learn Javascript in 2022